no img no img

 If possible, any giant company worth their salt would want to make a multiplayer battle royale-type game with multiple game modes and type aimed for casual players.
 It’s one way to get more people onto your game, but only if it’s done right.

-Sega’s latest from one of its owned devs, Rovio, is making one such title using Sonic and Sega’s plethora of IPs and licenses: Sonic Rumble.
+Sega’s latest in-house developed title Sonic Rumble, with marketing by mobile powerhouse Rovio, will be that kind of multiplayer title, but using Sonic and Sega’s plethora of IPs and licenses.
 It’s what one expects of these types of games: 32-player online round-based minigames, the winner is the last anthropomorphic animal standing, smooth online play, and easy controls for pick-up-and-play goodness & limitless replayability.
 According to Sonic series producers Takashi Iizuka and Sonic Rumble director of development Makoto Tase, that’s pretty much the only major thing that sets it apart from veterans like Fall Guys and other imitators -indie-made or otherwise.

 Honestly, that’s more than enough to get a leg up on the rest of the competition: Sega isn’t exactly a small fry with little to no branding presence.
 Still, Sonic Rumble’s gameplay and controls are where it’s at in terms of setting itself apart further.